top of page

 ā¤ļø The Science of Connection

+Research in affective neuroscience — particularly from Jaak Panksepp’s work on the emotional systems of mammals — shows that endorphins are deeply tied to the CARE system in the brain.
 The CARE system drives nurturing, affection, and social comfort.
-When activated through gentle handling, praise, and calm presence, it triggers the release of both endorphins and oxytocinĀ (the ā€œbonding hormoneā€).
+When activated through gentle handling, praise, and calm presence, it triggers the release of both endorphins and oxytocin (the ā€œbonding hormoneā€).

 This means every positive interaction — from a calm training session to a cuddle on the sofa — strengthens your relationship at a neurochemical level.
 Over time, it builds emotional safety, trust, and engagement.